Co-creator, Cofounder / Director, Cinematographer, Outreach & Advocacy, Geek, Dad

 Co-creator, Producer, Editor, Stories For Impact Coordinator and Facilitator

-A filmmaker and conservation biologist dedicated to strengthening the narrative for social change, Daniela throws herself head, heart and hands into her work and vocation.
+A filmmaker and conservation scientist dedicated to strengthening the narrative for social change and conservation, Daniela throws herself head, heart and hands into her work.

-Daniela has a Screen Media degree from International Film School Sydney and Communications accreditations from Columbia University and Duke University, along with a Conservation Biology degree from the University of Colorado at Boulder.
+Daniela has a Film and Media degree from International Film School Sydney, a partial Masters in Environmental Communications from Duke University and a Conservation & Evolutionary Biology degrees from the University of Colorado at Boulder.
 She is also a Board Member of Coalition Wild, and a member of the IUCN Commission of Education & Communication.
-Her passion spans the arts, sciences and social impact sectors.

 Cinematographer / Editor